 Note that these rules only apply to individuals who own shares, not for companies owning shares.
 More about holding companies further down.

 The main reason for the 3:12 rules is the progressive taxation of work (salary) income in Sweden.
-The marginal tax rate (the tax you pay on your next SEK of income) on salary income in Sweden starts at around 29% (well, in practice a bit lower, but let’s go with this) and increases with your salary level to a maximum of around 60%.
-It actually jumps by 20% percentage points above an annual income of 468 700 SEK (2018) and with another 5 points above 675 700 SEK (2018).
+The marginal tax rate (the tax you pay on your next SEK of income) on salary income in Sweden starts at around 29% (well, in practice a bit lower, but let’s go with this) and jumps by 20 percentage points on everything above an annual income of 523 200 SEK (2020).
+There used to be another 5 percentage point jump on even higher income, but that was removed in 2020.
 The tax rate on capital income is however a flat 30%, e.g. if you sell shares on the stock market or receive dividends from your stock market investments.